International Student Aid

 - www.ciee.org: Council on International Exchange provides assistance with study abroad programs and internships, international student identification cards, student travel services, English as a second language instruction and testing.

-- www.edupass.com: information for international students interested in study in the U.S.,covers many topics of interest to international students.
+- www.edupass.org: information for international students interested in study in the U.S., covers many topics of interest to international students.

 - www.iie.org: The Institute of International Education administers the US Fulbright program and manages over 250 international education programs.
 The IIE site includes: scholarship books, information on Asia Help and Balkan Help and etc.